-The inter-Korean summit which occurred on 27 April coincided with a rare trench of open time and full energy for me, so I was able to write three pieces in response.
-None of these is full of blistering insights per se, but perhaps by discussing their production in aggregate I can convey something useful about the way the world of journalistic commentary works for academics, if not convey anything new about inter-Korean politics.
+The inter-Korean summit which occurred on 27 April 2018 coincided with a rare stretch of open time and full energy for me, so I was able to write three pieces in response.
+None of these is full of blistering insights per se.
+However, if by discussing their production in aggregate I can convey something useful about the way the world of journalistic commentary works for academics, then I will have served my task today.

 The first piece I produced was for the Royal United Services Institute in Whitehall, London, a think tank which was looking to give UK policymakers a few pointers.
 Among the points I framed in this essay were the following:

 - Don’t make too much of the North Korean pledge of 20 April to turn fully toward economic development

 - Kim Jong-un might actually believe what he has been saying to domestic elite audiences about persevering in the face of external sanctions which may continue for ’10 or 100 years’

 - South Korea has kept former North Korean diplomat-defector Thae Yong-ho under wraps as a concession to Kim Jong-un.

 Since RUSI is a classy and forward-looking outfit, they had asked me to prepare something in advance.
 So this essay was submitted the night before the summit and we did edits in the morning GMT as the event was concluding in Korea with a concert at Panmunjom.
 I suggested my own title (which I still like), and that title was published without changes.